-Intersection safety and efficiency is a key priority for the Wisconsin Department of Transportation (WisDOT) and every intersection is unique.
-Unlike other states that have adopted “roundabout first” policies, WisDOT evaluates design alternatives to determine whether a signal, roundabout or other control is best suited for the location based on safety, efficiency and estimated cost.
+Intersection safety and efficiency is a key priority for the Wisconsin Department of Transportation (WisDOT).
+WisDOT evaluates design alternatives to determine whether a signal, roundabout, or other intersection control is best suited for a given location based on safety, efficiency, and estimated cost, along with other considerations.

-Roundabouts may be considered as an alternative when building new intersections or when doing a complete reconstruction to correct safety or reduce congestion because roundabouts:
+Roundabouts may be considered as an alternative when building new intersections or when existing intersections are reconstructed to address safety or operational needs.
+Several benefits of roundabouts include:

-- Are proven to reduce the number of severe injury crashes and deaths
+- They are proven to reduce the number of fatal and severe injury crashes

-- Are a greener alternative with less vehicle idling, lower fuel emissions and less wasted fuel
+- They provide a greener alternative with less vehicle idling, lower fuel emissions and less wasted fuel